infamousjoeg/kwik-e-mart/README.md

-# Qwik-E-Mart Demo App <!-- omit in toc -->
+# Kwik-E-Mart Demo App <!-- omit in toc -->

-A simple Golang-based application that queries a PostgreSQL database named `qwikemart` to read and return customer data stored in the `customers` table.
+A simple Golang-based application that queries a PostgreSQL database named `kwikemart` to read and return customer data stored in the `customers` table.

 - [Database Structure](#database-structure)
 - [Required Environment Variables](#required-environment-variables)